mlubinsky/mlubinsky.github.com/p_python/README.md

  The __yield from__ statement is used specifically in generator functions, when they yield values directly from another generator object (or, equivalently, by calling another generator function)

 #### List and dictionary comprehensions

+The structure is
+[ EXPR for VAR in SEQUENCE if CONDITION ]

 ```
 squares = [ n*n for n in range (6) ]
 print ( squares )